-Natural Environment & Biodiversity
+Policy HPE1 Natural Environment & Biodiversity

-- A. Development should retain and enhance existing trees, hedgerows, and habitats particularly Local Wildlife Sites, priority habitats and ancient woodland (an irreplaceable habitat) which are important for their historic, visual or biodiversity value unless the need for, and the benefits of the development in that location clearly outweigh any loss.
-Any such loss will be appropriately mitigated. - B. Strong support will be given to the retention of natural boundary treatments and the provision of new areas of natural planting and habitat as part of new developments.
-Planting will be of native species.
-This will help to promote wildlife corridors and, where appropriate, provide natural screening to help integrate development with existing built-up areas. - C. Development proposals should seek to deliver Biodiversity Net Gain in line with national policy.
-Proposals should demonstrate how biodiversity outputs will be monitored. - D. Development should also: - i.
+A. Development should retain and enhance existing trees, hedgerows and habitats particularly Local Wildlife Sites, priority habitats and ancient woodland (an irreplaceable habitat) which are important for their historic, visual or biodiversity value unless the need for, and the benefits of the development in that location clearly outweigh any loss.
+Any such loss will be appropriately mitigated.

+B. Strong support will be given to the retention of natural boundary treatments and the provision of new areas of natural planting and habitat as part of new developments.
+This will help to promote wildlife corridors and, where appropriate, provide natural screening to help integrate development with existing built up areas.

+C. Development proposals should seek to deliver a minimum 10% biodiversity net gain.
+Proposals should demonstrate how biodiversity outputs will be monitored.

+D. Development should also:

+- i.
 Restrict planting on a development to locally native species - ii.
 Take into account the economic and other benefits of the best and most versatile agricultural land and its contribution to local food security and sustainability - iii.
-Take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity, and geo-diversity of the Parish - E. Proposals to develop a network of wildlife corridors alongside Public Rights of Way will be supported.
+Take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the Parish - E. Proposals to develop a network of wildlife corridors alongside public rights of way will be supported

 - 13.2.1 The countryside is rich in natural flora and fauna.
-The Hatfield Peverel Local Landscape Character Assessment (produced in 2015 and updated in November 2022) has identified a number of key local characteristics to be protected and enhanced including ancient or species-rich hedgerows and ancient trees or trees of arboriculture value. - 13.2.2 The Environment Act (2021) requires new development to deliver 10% Biodiversity Net Gain (BNG).
+The Hatfield Peverel Local Landscape Character Assessment 2015 has identified a number of key local characteristics to be protected and enhanced including: - ancient or species-rich hedgerows - ancient trees or trees of arboriculture value - 13.2.2 The Environment Act (2021) requires new development to deliver 10% biodiversity net gain (BNG).
 The Act is likely to become enacted in 2023, bringing into law the requirement for all new development to provide a 10% minimum increase in biodiversity. - 13.2.3 Mitigation measures should enable the preservation, restoration and re-creation of wildlife habitats, and the protection and recovery of priority species.
 The mitigation hierarchy should be adhered to (NPPF paragraph 175 and can be summarised as follows: aim to avoid; then mitigate; and then only compensate in exceptional circumstances after all other options have been considered. - 13.2.4 Additionally, enhancement for biodiversity should be included in all proposals, commensurate with the scale of the development.
-For example, such enhancements could include watercourse improvements to benefit biodiversity and improve water quality, habitat creation, wildlife links (including as part of green or blue infrastructure) and building design which creates wildlife habitat (e.g., green roofs, bird and/or bat boxes). - 13.2.5 There are three lanes, Terling Hall Road, Bumfords Lane, and Sportsmans Lane which have met the threshold for Protected Lane status. - 13.2.6 Residents have commented on the varied wildlife within the Parish.
-This includes feral peacocks in Nounsley, deer, buzzards, kites, hedgehogs, bats etc. In a study on the Stone Path Meadow Site (2000 2016) 107 faunal species were identified including various rare and some endangered species.
+For example, such enhancements could include watercourse improvements to benefit biodiversity and improve water quality, habitat creation, wildlife links (including as part of green or blue infrastructure) and building design which creates wildlife habitat (e.g. green roofs, bird and/or bat boxes). - 13.2.5 There are three lanes, Terling Hall Road, Bumfords Lane, and Sportsmans Lane which have met the threshold for Protected Lane status. - 13.2.6 Residents have commented on the varied wildlife within the Parish.
+This includes feral peacocks in Nounsley, deer, buzzards, kites, hedgehogs, bats etc. In a study on the Stonepath Meadow Site (2000 2016) 107 faunal species were identified including various rare and some endangered species.
 Several of the birds are on the RSPB red list. - 13.2.7 The Parish Council took ownership of the old Dannatt's Quarry (2019) for use as a Community Park.
 The Parish Council has taken ownership of Community Land adjacent to the Stone Path Meadow development.
 The area will be used for wildlife habitats and a Community Park and Community Land.